SSWConsulting/SSW.Rules.Content/rules/meetings-do-you-go-to-meetings-prepared/rule.md

 Where are some of the biggest challenges / opportunities for you at the moment / in the future?
 :::
 ::: good
-**Figure: Good examples - By asking questions, you show interest as well as initiating conversation - remember to get the customer talking**
+**Figure: Good example - By asking questions, you show interest as well as initiating conversation - remember to get the customer talking**
 :::

 Look for points of pain and build on them - if there's no pain it's hard to fix the problem properly.